 Many years later, a visitor happened to come across Chito and Pocho playing together in the river near the house.
-As you can imagine, he was quite dumbfounded when he saw—a crocodile that had become a beloved family pet!
+As you can imagine, he was quite dumbfounded by what he saw.
 After sharing the news with local media, more people came to witness the astonishing pair and their unusual friendship.
 After that, visitors flocked to the river each week to see the two play and perform tricks together.

 Although many feared that the croc would eventually turn on his human companion, Pocho lived peacefully with Chito and his family for over 20 years following his miraculous rescue and continued to perform weekly shows for visitors nearby.
 The two even stared in their own special on National Geographic, Touching the Dragon, as well as in Roger Horrocks’ 2014 documentary, Dragons Feast.

 Pocho was nearly 60 years old when, on a sad day in October 2011, he quietly passed away of natural causes just outside Chito’s house.
 Instead of gathering for their performance that week, hundreds of friends and visitors joined together to honor the extraordinary crocodile with a beautiful funeral ceremony and procession.
 His body was embalmed and is now on display at his own museum, where Chito frequently goes to visit his beloved friend.